-Regardless of your location, we require you to tell us whether or not your videos are made for kids.
-We are making these changes according to an agreement with the US Federal Trade Commission (FTC) and to help you comply with the US Children's Online Privacy Protection Act (COPPA) and/or other applicable laws.
+Regardless of your location, we require you to tell us whether or not your videos are Made for Kids according to an agreement with the US Federal Trade Commission (FTC) and to help you comply with the US Children's Online Privacy Protection Act (COPPA) and/or other applicable laws.
 Failure to set your content appropriately may result in consequences on YouTube or have legal consequences under COPPA and other laws.

 - Children are the primary audience based on the factors described below.

 - Children are not the primary audience, but the video is still directed at children based on the factors below.
 (This is known under COPPA as 'mixed audience' content, which is a type of child-directed content.
 General audience content is not the same as mixed audience.)